oracle-livelabs/spatial-graph/spatial-python/cleanup/cleanup.md

 * Active Autonomous Database instance

-## Reset Autonomous Database to pre-workshop state
+## Task 1: Reset Autonomous Database to pre-workshop state

-1.
+1. Run the following to remove all database artifacts created in this workshop.

       ```
       <copy>